-- 2.11 Treatment of pupils: everyone should value and respect pupils as individuals, behaving towards them in a safe, fair, mature and considered manner: - never seek personal friendship with pupils; - build relationships with pupils that have a professional character treat all pupils equally; - never make unprofessional remarks about pupils' appearance and dress, or make comments touching on physique or body image; - avoid trivialising the significance of smoking, alcohol and drug abuse; - never make inappropriate attempts at humour touching on anxiety and depression, self-harm; - staff and volunteers should avoid discussing their intimate personal relationships in conversation with pupils. - 2.12 Behaviour online: nobody should ever exchange personal contact details (address, e-mail, details, telephone number) with a pupil at the College: - never use social networking sites to have personal contact with pupils at the College; - never take photographs of a pupil without seeking their permission and that of the HsM to do so and being explicit about the intended use of the photograph; - never store photographs of pupils on the memory of any personal device; - take special care when posting personal photographs on sites like Facebook think of such sites as places where images are on public display. - 2.13 Confidentiality: no employee or volunteer should ever promise to keep confidential or secret something told them by a pupil.
+- staff and volunteers should never take pupils on a journey in their car except in circumstancescovered by the College's policy on Educational Visits. - 2.11 Treatment of pupils: everyone should value and respect pupils as individuals, behaving towards them in asafe, fair, mature and considered manner: - never seek personal friendship with pupils; - build relationships with pupils that have a professional character treat all pupils equally; - never make unprofessional remarks about pupils' appearance and dress, or make comments touching on physique or body image;

+- avoid trivialising the significance of smoking, alcohol and drug abuse; - never make inappropriate attempts at humour touching on anxiety and depression, self-harm; - staff and volunteers should avoid discussing their intimate personal relationships in conversation withpupils.

+2.12 Behaviour online: nobody should ever exchange personal contact details (address, e-mail, details, telephonenumber) with a pupil at the College:

+- never use social networking sites to have personal contact with pupils at the College; - never take photographs of a pupil without seeking their permission and that of the HsM to do so andbeing explicit about the intended use of the photograph; - never store photographs of pupils on the memory of any personal device; - take special care when posting personal photographs on sites like Facebook think of such sites asplaces where images are on public display; - Staff should be aware of the need to ensure that the College remains free from the dangers of online e-security threats and therefore should comply with the College's protocols relating to downloading files and following links provided when online including in emails and other communications.

+2.13 Monitoring and filtering:

+Staff should be aware that students are at risk when online.
+Hence they should be familiar with the College's approach to and policies regarding online safety including:

+- the need for the College to provide effective filtering and monitoring of the access to the Internet; - the expectations, applicable roles and responsibilities in relation to filtering and monitoring; - in particular they should be aware that the DSL has the lead responsibility for online safety - understanding the risks associated with online safety in general and Prevent in particular, with those related to the latter being set out in the College's risk assessment for Prevent. - 2.14 Confidentiality: no employee or volunteer should ever promise to keep confidential or secret somethingtold them by a pupil.